 There are plenty of options, whether you’re renting a tree, clinging on to that old plastic one for years, or opting for a freshly cut spruce – just check the seller.
 And when you’re done with a real tree, donate to your local council to recycle or turn into compost or wood chip mulch, rather than dumping it out in the street.

-Then they’re wrapping and cards, which tend to be most wasteful element, as they’ll torn off or read once, then headed straight for the bin.
+Then there’s wrapping and cards, which tend to be most wasteful element, as they’re torn off or read once, then headed straight for the bin.
 “Wrap your gifts in left over newspaper or re-use paper and boxes from the rest of the year,” Cowen advises.
 “Shoeboxes can always be decorated.
 A re-used ribbon will go a long way in the presentation of your presents!
 Plus, cards – who appreciates them?
 Who’d rather have a personal text with a goofy photo or an email?”

 This article originally appeared on HuffPost UK and has been updated.